-Efficient and economic provision of covered care and services:

-1. Provide a description of the State's efficient and economic provision of covered care and services.
+Efficient and economic provision of covered care and services: 1.
+Provide a description of the State's efficient and economic provision of covered care and services.

-The State estimates that applicants and participants will receive 3 hours per month of case management which equals \$213 per month at the rate of \$17.75 per 15 minute unit.

-The pre-waiver PMPM cost has been projected to be \$261.80, based on historical PMPM costs, which were paid at a flat administrative amount per participant then adjusted for the standard 3% annual rate increase.
-These projections reflects increase utilization of waiver case management services based on actual utilization over the previous 5 years.
+The State estimates that applicants and participants will receive 3 hour per month of case management which equals \$224.04 per month at the rate of \$18.67 per 15-minute unit.
+The pre-waiver per member, per month (PMPM) cost has been projected to be \$262.52, based on historical PMPM costs, which were paid at a flat administrative amount per participant then adjusted for the standard 2.5% (in waiver years one and two) or 3% (in waiver years three, four and five) annual rate increase.
+These projections reflect reduced utilization of waiver case management services as many waiver participants receive the service through the CFC program.